collectiveacuity/pocketLab/docs/commands.md

 options.
 It will also create, if missing, 'cred/' and 'data/' folders to store sensitive project information outside version control along with a '.gitignore' (or '.hgignore') file to escape out standard non-VCS files.
-PLEASE NOTE: With the option '--python' (or '--node'), init creates instead a standard framework for publishing a python (or node) module.
+PLEASE NOTE: With the option '--python' (or '--node' or '--jquery'), init creates instead a standard framework for publishing a python (or node or jquery) module.

 positional arguments:
   SERVICE             (optional) service in lab registry